OHIO RIVER VALLEY SOILS SEMINAR XLIX

-The Kentucky Geotechnical Engineering Group (KGEG) has opened registration for the 49th annual Ohio River Valley Soils Seminar (ORVSS XLIX) to be held on November 29, 2018 in Lexington, Kentucky.
+The Kentucky Geotechnical Engineering Group (KGEG) hosted the 49th annual Ohio River Valley Soils Seminar (ORVSS XLIX) to be held on November 29, 2018 in Lexington, Kentucky.

 Characterization of geotechnical site conditions is a critical step for civil engineering projects of all sizes and complexity.
 Current state of practice combines both traditional and innovative tools to assist in the development of design parameters and analysis inputs.
 These tools can also help shape design and construction considerations, thereby reducing the risk of unforeseen conditions.
 This seminar will review current state of practice as well as future trends in technologies for characterizing geotechnical site conditions.

 George Filz, Ph.D., P.E., Dist.M.ASCE, University of Virginia Tech

 Dr. George Filz is the Charles E. Via Professor of Civil Engineering at Virginia Tech, where he has been teaching and conducting research in geotechnical engineering for 27 years.
 Before this, he worked in private engineering practice for 8 years.
 His Bachelors and Masters degrees are from Oregon State University, and his Doctoral degree is from Virginia Tech.
 Professor Filz’s teaching, research, and practice interests include foundation engineering, soil-structure interaction, ground improvement, and seepage barriers.
 He has been recognized with several awards from ASCE, including: the Middlebrooks Award, the Croes Medal, the Florida Project-of-the-Year Award, and the Wallace Hayward Baker Award.
 He was also the 2016-2017 Cross-USA Lecturer for the ASCE Geo-Institute.